miketianchen/MDA_image_captioning/docs/proposal.md

 applications, specializing in space surveillance, space robotics, and satellite systems.
 MDA has access to a vast database of uncaptioned overhead satellite images, and they are interested in assigning captions to these images for image indexing.
-In this project, we aim to create a deep learning model that generates captions for overhead satellite photos, and manages and updates a database of these image-caption pairs.
+In this project, we aim to create deep learning models that generate captions for overhead satellite photos, and manages and updates a database of these image-caption pairs.
 We will also create an interactive visualization tool that displays captions generated for images and their respective evaluation scores.

 ## Introduction

-In contrast with image classification – which aims to sort images into predetermined buckets established by the training set – image captioning is more dynamic and the generated sentence can often be novel to the training set.
-MDA’s uncaptioned photos without context do not offer very much information on their own, and can be difficult and costly to work with.
-By extracting a caption from an image, it becomes much easier to work with in analysis.
-Applications of image captioning include image indexing and querying, evaluation of image similarity, and describing images to the visually impaired.
-However, most image models currently available are trained on traditional `ImageNet` type images; due to the fundamentally different nature of satellite images, transfer learning will be less effective as we are working on a different domain.
+In contrast with image classification – which aims to classify images as predetermined classes established by the training set – image captioning is more dynamic; it aims to generate sentences describing objects and actions in the image.
+Image captions can be useful in a variety of applications, such as image indexing for querying images and evaluating image similarity, and describing images to the visually impaired.
+Most image captioning models currently available are trained on traditional `ImageNet` type images; due to the fundamentally different nature of satellite images, transfer learning will be less effective as we are working on a different domain.
 MDA currently has no existing solution to this problem, so our work will be novel to the company.

 To break the problem down, we will be working with public captioned datasets first.
 We will clean and organize the data into a database, and run the initial training and validation process on that data.
 We have access to several different datasets, and those will be used to test cross dataset performance.
-Once we are satisfied with the performance on the captioned datasets, we will manually evaluate the performance on the MDA dataset by using the model to generate captions, and then score those captions by hand.
+Once we are satisfied with the performance on the captioned datasets, the model will be tested on the MDA dataset.

 ## Final Data Product Description